19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 1B.—(1) A person who receives services mentioned in section 14(1)(a), but is not registered is liable to be registered —

-(a) at the end of the year 2019 or any subsequent calendar year, if in that year the total value of the supply of all such services received by him in Singapore has exceeded $1 million, and the person is not entitled to claim the full amount of input tax credit under sections 19 and 20 in that calendar year; or
+(a) at the end of the year 2019 or any subsequent calendar year, if in that year the total value of the supply of all such services received by him in Singapore has exceeded $1 million, and the person is not entitled to credit for the full amount of input tax as mentioned in section 14(1)(b) (read with section 14(1A)) in that calendar year; or

+[Act 33 of 2019 wef 01/01/2020]

-(b) at any time on or after 1 January 2020, if there are reasonable grounds for believing that the total value of the supply of such services received by him in Singapore in the period of 12 months then beginning will exceed $1 million, and the person is not entitled to claim the full amount of input tax credit under sections 19 and 20 in that period of 12 months.
+(b) at any time on or after 1 January 2020, if there are reasonable grounds for believing that the total value of the supply of such services received by him in Singapore in the period of 12 months then beginning will exceed $1 million, and the person is not entitled to credit for the full amount of input tax as mentioned in section 14(1)(b) (read with section 14(1A)) in that period of 12 months.

+[Act 33 of 2019 wef 01/01/2020]

 (2) Where a business carried on by a taxable person who received services mentioned in section 14(1)(a) is transferred on or after 1 January 2020 as a going concern to another person and the transferee is not registered at the time of the transfer, the transferee becomes liable to be registered at that time if —

-(a) the total value of all supplies of services received by him in Singapore in the calendar year immediately preceding the year of the time of transfer has exceeded $1 million, and the person is not entitled to claim the full amount of input tax credit under sections 19 and 20 in that calendar year; or
+(a) the total value of all supplies of services received by him in Singapore in the calendar year immediately preceding the year of the time of transfer has exceeded $1 million, and the person is not entitled to credit for the full amount of input tax as mentioned in section 14(1)(b) (read with section 14(1A)) in that calendar year; or

+[Act 33 of 2019 wef 01/01/2020]

-(b) there are reasonable grounds for believing that the total value of all supplies of services received by him in Singapore in the period of 12 months then beginning will exceed $1 million, and the person is not entitled to claim the full amount of input tax credit under sections 19 and 20 in that period of 12 months.
+(b) there are reasonable grounds for believing that the total value of all supplies of services received by him in Singapore in the period of 12 months then beginning will exceed $1 million, and the person is not entitled to credit for the full amount of input tax as mentioned in section 14(1)(b) (read with section 14(1A)) in that period of 12 months.

 [Act 52 of 2018 wef 01/01/2019]

+[Act 33 of 2019 wef 01/01/2020]

 1C.—(1) In determining the value of a person’s supplies for the purposes of paragraph 1(1)(a) or (2)(a), 1A(1)(a) or (2)(a) or 1B(1)(a) or (2)(a), supplies made at a time when he was previously registered must be disregarded if —